Learn About Tuberculosis

 People with weakened immune systems (those with HIV/AIDS, those receiving chemotherapy, or children under 5 years old, for example) are at a greater risk for developing TB disease.
 When they breathe in TB bacteria, the bacteria settle in their lungs and start growing because their immune systems cannot fight the bacteria.
 In these people, TB disease may develop within days or weeks after the infection.

 In other people who are healthy at the time of they are infected with latent TB, active TB disease may not develop until months or years later, at a time when the immune system becomes weak for other reasons and they are no longer able to fight the germs (Mycobacteria).

 When a person gets active TB disease, it means TB bacteria are multiplying and attacking the lung(s) or other parts of the body, such as the lymph nodes, bones, kidney, brain, spine, and even the skin.
 From the lungs, TB bacteria move through the blood or lymphatic system to different parts of the body.
 Symptoms of active disease include cough, loss of weight and appetite, fever, chills and night sweats as well as symptoms related to the function of a specific organ or system that is affected; for example, coughing up blood or sputum in TB of the lungs, or bone pain if the bacteria have invaded the bones.

 How Serious Is TB?

 In some people, TB can cause cough, chest pain and bloody mucus.
 If it is not treated properly, TB can progress and even be fatal.

 Despite popular misconceptions that tuberculosis (TB) is a disease of the past, it continues to pose a significant threat to global public health.

 About 1.4 billion people, or one-quarter of the world's population, are infected with tuberculosis.
 Most infected people have latent TB, meaning they have the tuberculosis germs in their bodies, but their immune systems protect them from becoming sick.
-However, over 9.6 million people have active TB disease, worldwide.
+However, about 10 million people have active TB disease, worldwide.
 In the United States, TB is much less common, however, it continues to cause disproportionate illness in certain populations.